donniebreve/touchcursor-mac/README.md

 y - insert
 ```

-# How to install
-Installation code is in progress.
-To run: clone the repo, build with Visual Studio, run the executable.

 # Thanks to
 [Thomas Bocek](https://github.com/tbocek): check him out and thanks for the starting point.
 [Martin Stone, Touch Cursor](https://github.com/martin-stone/touchcursor): wonderful project for cursor movement when coding.